watson-intu/self-docs/workshops-devcon/Workshop5–RunningIntuOnARaspberryPi/lab-docs/workshop_5.md

 	./self_instance
 ```

+When Intu starts, it will give a notification like "Ah, I feel so much better".
 You have now added a gesture for the LED light.
 When you say, "Can you laugh?" or "Tell me a joke" to the robot, the LED light should blink, i.e. you have added the blinking of the LED to Intu as a gesture.

 ### What did we learn?